Skip to main content

 HSC Mathematics Advanced trigonometric functions (2026 guide)

 A complete guide to trigonometric functions in HSC Mathematics Advanced.
-Definitions, exact values, identities, equations, graphs, transformations, and applications including modelling.
-With worked examples and the exam patterns that repeat year to year.
+Definitions, exact values, identities, equations, graphs, transformations, modelling, step-by-step worked examples, and embedded practice questions, plus the exam patterns that repeat year to year.

 Why trigonometric functions matter